 - cover up the signs of a possible infection

 - affect your cancer treatment

 High doses of ibuprofen, for example, can affect kidney function.
-This can be a problem if your kidneys are affected by the cancer or if you’re receiving chemotherapy, which can also alter kidney function.
+This can be a problem if your kidneys are affected by cancer or if you’re receiving chemotherapy, which can also alter kidney function.

 Prescription pain medication

 Your doctor may prescribe a stronger medication, like opioids if you’re experiencing moderate to severe pain from cancer.
 Examples of these drugs include:

 Opioids can cause constipation and potentially delay recovery after surgery, so they may not always be appropriate for every person with bladder cancer.

 Some of these medications can also cause physical dependence and addiction over time.
 Talk to your doctor to determine whether prescription medication should be part of your bladder cancer pain management plan.

 If you have a nerve injury from cancer treatment, your doctor may recommend antiseizure medications to help reduce tingling and burning sensations.